Lice are tiny, wingless insects that feed on human blood. Lice spread from person to person through close contact and by sharing belongings.

-You can get rid of lice with a patient, thorough approach that involves cleaning yourself or your child and any personal belongings that may be contaminated.
+You can get rid of lice with a patient, detailed approach that involves cleaning yourself or your child and any personal belongings that may contain lice.

-These steps may help you eliminate lice infestations:
+These steps may help you get rid of lice:

 Use lotions and shampoos.
-Choose from among several over-the-counter lotions and shampoos (Nix, Rid, others) designed to kill lice.
+Choose from among several nonprescription lotions and shampoos designed to kill lice.
 Apply the product according to package instructions.

 - Comb wet hair.
 Use a fine-toothed or nit comb to physically remove the lice from wet hair.
-Repeat every three to four days for at least two weeks.
-This method may be used in combination with other treatments and is usually recommended as the first line treatment for children under age 2.
+Repeat every 3 to 4 days for at least two weeks.
+This method may be used in combination with other treatments.
+It is usually recommended as the first line treatment for infants younger than 2 months.

 - Seal unwashable items.
 Place them in an airtight bag for two weeks.

 - Vacuum.
-Give the floor and furniture a good vacuuming.
+Vacuum the floor and furniture well.

 - Wash combs and brushes.
 Use very hot, soapy water — at least 130 F (54 C) — or soak combs and brushes in rubbing alcohol for an hour.

-A number of home or natural remedies, such as mayonnaise or olive oil, are used to treat head lice infestations, but there's little to no evidence of their effectiveness.
+Many home or natural remedies, such as mayonnaise or olive oil, are used to treat head lice.
+But there's little to no evidence of their effectiveness.

 A special machine that uses hot air to dehydrate head lice and their eggs is another alternative treatment method.
 The machine requires special training and is currently available only at professional lice treatment centers.

-A regular hair dryer can't be used to do this at home as it's too hot and could burn the scalp.
-The machine at the clinics uses air that is cooler than most hair dryers but at a much higher flow rate to kill the lice by drying them out.
+A regular hair dryer can't be used to do this at home because it's too hot and could burn the scalp.
+The machine that dehydrates lice is cooler than most hair dryers but has a much higher flow rate to kill the lice by drying them out.